ludwigheymbeeck/marionette-requirejs-bootstrap-grunt-boilerplate-example-/README.md

 =============================================================
 Let's start the dance!
 This boilerplate is a ready setup for starting your next awesome javascript app in minutes.

-This setup includes bower references to latest versions of -
+This setup includes references to latest versions of -

 * BackboneJS
 * MarionetteJS